renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 targets with `build` as a prerequisite.[^3]  If we rerun `make report.xlsx`, it doesn't try to create that directory again, because it already exists.

-We do have one other problem though: our python code still runs even when the report exists.
-Instead, we should get a message saying `make: 'report.xlsx' is up to date.`  This is happening because our rule doesn't say `build/report.xlsx`, so `make` looks in the current directory, sees that there's no `report.xlsx` and therefore runs the recipe.
-I don't want to write `make build/report.xlsx`, I much prefer our original way of issuing the command, so what we'll do is set up `make` to automatically look in our `build` and `sql` directories for files by setting the [`VPATH` variable][search]:
+We do have one other problem though: if we re-run the python code, it will overwrite our report, even if nothing has changed.
+Instead, we should get a message saying `make: 'report.xlsx' is up to date.`  This is happening because our target is `report.xlsx` instead of `build/report.xlsx`, so `make` looks in the current directory, sees that there's no `report.xlsx` and therefore runs the recipe.
+I don't want to write `make build/report.xlsx`, so what we'll do is set up `make` to automatically look in our `build` and `sql` directories for files by setting the [`VPATH` variable][search]:

 ```make
 # Makefile